KoosPetoors/AJAX-Astronauts/README.md

 # AJAX-Astronauts
-Practiced using AJAX by integrating Wikipedia API's of astronauts currently in space on a single webpage
+Practiced AJAX by integrating Wikipedia API's of astronauts currently in space on a single webpage.
+CSS and instructions provided by Team Treehouse.